-- 1) Staff Report;
+- 1) Staff Report:

 - 2) Entertain Questions of Staff from Planning Commission;

 - 3) Open the Public Hearing;

 - 4) Take Testimony from Applicant;

 - 5) Take Public Testimony;

 - 6) Opportunity for Applicant Rebuttal

 - 7) Close the Public Hearing;

 - 8) Planning Commission discussion and questions to Staff; and

-- 9) Consider a motion that the Planning Commission recommends approval of Conditional Use Permit No. 21-17, Development Agreements 14-17 and Tentative Parcel Map No. 37342; for the development of an indoor marijuana cultivation facility for a total area of 64,000 square feet on 3.38 acres located on the south side of Palomar Lane (unimproved) approximately 1300 feet east of Little Morongo Road in the I-L (Light Industrial) zone.
+- 9) Consider a motion that the Planning Commission certify the associated Negative Declaration, and approve Conditional Use Permit No. 21-17 to develop of an indoor marijuana cultivation facility for a total area of 64,000 square feet and Tentative Parcel Map No. 37342 to merge and subdivide the properties into three lots, located on 3.38 acres on the south side of Palomar Lane (unimproved) approximately 1300 feet east of Little Morongo Road in the I-L (Light Industrial) zone.